Course Design & Instructional Materials

 Open Educational Resources

-State laws outline basic education goals and minimal instructional requirements for school districts.
-They require districts to have policies and procedures in place that guide their selection and adoption of instructional materials for use in classrooms.
+State laws require districts to have policies and procedures in place that guide the selection and adoption of Washington learning standards aligned instructional materials for use in classrooms.

 Course Design is the process that includes identifying and sequencing essential content supporting students' skill development towards state learning standards.
 Course design involves providing appropriate instructional materials, professional development, and support systems for teachers as they implement the course.